Accelerated Parallel Tempering via Neural Transports: Design Space for Accelerated PT

-where $P^{n-1}_k(x_{k-1},x_k)$ and $Q^n_k(x_{k},x_{k-1})$ are the Gaussian densities of the forward and backwards kernel transitions with respect to the Lebesgue measure.
-We learn the neural transport $b^n_s$, the time schedule $\phi^n_s$ and the diffusion coefficient $\sigma^n_s$.
-We use a symmetrised KL-divergence loss $\mathcal{L}(b_s, \phi_s, \sigma_s) =\sum_{n=1}^N\mathrm{SKL}(\sP_K^{n-1},\sQ^n_K)$, where we also learn $\phi_s^n, \sigma^n_s$ following \citet{geffner2023langevin}\footnote{We note that in standard CMCD, we cannot use symmetrised KL-divergence as the objective, as we only have access to data from one side.}.
-While in theory, once the vectorised field $b_s^n$ is perfectly learned, any $\sigma^n_s$ can be used, we found that learning $\sigma^n_s$ can significantly stabilise the training and enhance the results.
-Note that other divergences and losses can be used, such as \citep{mate2023learning,richter2023improved,albergo2024nets}.
-We discuss the form of the transition kernels, the work, and loss in the limit at $K\to\infty$ in \Cref{app:cmcd-apt}.
+We parametrise and learn the neural transport $b^n_s$, the time schedule $\phi^n_s$ and the diffusion coefficient $\sigma^n_s$ via the objective: $\mathcal{L}(b_s, \phi_s, \sigma_s) =\sum_{n=1}^N\mathrm{SKL}(\sP_K^{n-1},\sQ^n_K)$, where we also learn $\phi_s^n, \sigma^n_s$ following \citet{geffner2023langevin}\footnote{We note that in standard CMCD, we cannot use the symmetric KL divergence in the objective as standard CMCD only has access to data from one side.}.
+While in theory, once the vectorised field $b_s^n$ is perfectly learned, any $\sigma^n_s$ can be used, we found that learning $\sigma^n_s$ can significantly stabilise the training and enhance performance.
+We note that alternative divergences and losses can also be employed---see \cite{mate2023learning,richter2023improved,albergo2024nets}.
+We discuss the form of the transition kernels, the incremental weights and objective in the limit as $K\to\infty$ in Appendix \ref{app:cmcd-apt}.